 - Add a new address on a virtual network that has active peering connections with other virtual networks.

-- Perform a “sync” on the peering link from each of the peered remote virtual networks to this virtual network (1) on which the address change is made.
-This action is required for each remote peered VNet to learn of the newly added address prefix.
+- Perform a "sync" on the peering link from each of the peered remote virtual networks to this virtual network (1) on which the address change is made.
+This action is required for each remote peered virtual network to learn of the newly added address prefix.